 4.1.45 - This new neighbourhood centre is connected to Central London in 15 minutes and is a 20 minutes walk from the future Old Oak Common Station and Old Oak West Town Centre.
 There is potential for a significant number of new homes in this area which will need ample public amenity space, community and social infrastructure, and neighbourhood services.
 There is also an opportunity for increased employment space within this area to support the local economy.
-These facilities could be integrated with the Acton Mainline Station site with an emphasis to connect north-south over the railways to mitigate existing severance issues, improve
+These facilities could be integrated with the Acton Mainline Station site with an emphasis to connect north-south over the railways to mitigate existing severance issues, improve access to local green space and connections between neighbourhoods.

-1.46 - Potential projects for the focus area include Naximising Acton MainLine Station improvements to deliver a neighbourhood centre with improved public realm and access north south across the railway tracks.
+4.1.46 - Potential projects for the focus area include maximising Acton MainLine Station improvements to deliver a neighbourhood centre with improved public realm and access north south across the railway tracks.
 Deliver active street frontages and mixed-use at ground floor and lower levels.
 Greening opportunities along Horn Lane and improved connections to green space locally via active travel network.